-Python: cv2.VideoWriter.open(filename, fourcc, fps, frameSize[, isColor]) → retval filename - Name of the output video file.
+Python: cv2.VideoWriter.open(filename, fourcc, fps, frameSize[, isColor]) $\rightarrow$ retval

-Python: $cv2.VideoWriter.write(image) \rightarrow None$
+$\textbf{Python:} \ \, \mathsf{cv2.VideoWriter.write}(image) \rightarrow None$

+- filename Name of the output video file.

-fource - 4-character code of codec used to compress the frames.
-For example, CV\F0URCC('P', 'I', 'M, '1') is a MPEG-1 codec, CV\F0URCC('M', 'J', 'P', 'G') is a motion-jpeg codec etc.
+- fource 4-character code of codec used to compress the frames.
+For example, CV\FOURCC('P','I','M,'1') is a MPEG-1 codec, CV\FOURCC('M','J','P','G') is a motion-jpeg codec etc.

-fps - Framerate of the created video stream.
+- fps Framerate of the created video stream.

-frameSize - Size of the video frames.
+- frameSize Size of the video frames.

-isColor - If it is not zero, the encoder will expect and encode color frames, otherwise it will work with grayscale frames (the flag is currently supported on Windows only).
+- isColor If it is not zero, the encoder will expect and encode color frames, otherwise it will work with grayscale frames (the flag is currently supported on Windows only).